 Internal travel was allowed within Malaysia, apart from certain controlled areas, from 10th June.
 A reciprocal agreement has been made with Singapore to allow cross border traffic from 10th August.

-Malaysia is one of the currents listed as exempt from FCO advice against all non-essential travel, and people returning from Malaysia are also exempt from the requirement to self-isolate on return
+Malaysia is one of the current countries listed as exempt from FCO advice against all non-essential travel, and people returning from Malaysia are also exempt from the requirement to self-isolate on return

 However on 1st September it was announced that the RMCO was being extended until 31st December 2020 meaning that entry to the country is effectively blocked to tourists until 2021.